Quick Relief. Trusted Local Care.

 - Ageing Restorations

 Restorations naturally wear down over time due to years of use.
-Older fillings or crowns may break down, lose their fit, or develop small gaps, creating conditions that increase the likelihood of them falling out or failing.
+Older fillings or crowns may break down, lose their fit, or develop small gaps, which could influence the chance of them falling out or failing.

 - Improper Fit